1066-1078 Harwood St rezoning application

 If rezoning for these two 36 story buildings is approved and 56 out of 231 units were to be allocated for social housing - what would be the net gain of social housing units after the existing low rises units are demolished?

-maria56 asked almost 3 years ago
+maria56 asked over 3 years ago

 Just for clarity, to avoid combining projects, the rezoning for only 1066 Harwood site is for 56 out of 231 rental units to be below-market rental.
 To answer your question, if the proposed 56 below-market rental units were, hypothetically, social housing units, this would account for 24.2% of the floor area as social housing.
 There are 37 existing rental units and no existing social housing units at 1066-1078 Harwood.
 The addition of rental housing would exceed what currently exists today.
 There will be a net gain of 196 rental units on the site, including 56 below-market rental units.